lbroglio/VecGFX/README.md

 # VecGFX
-A simple Vector and Matrix math library focused on the operations related to 2D and 3D Graphics rendering,.
+A simple Vector and Matrix math library focused on the operations related to 2D and 3D Graphics rendering.

+VecGFX uses fixed length vector and matrix classes to make it convinient to pass the types to the GPU and to graphic's APIs such as OpenGL.

 ##  Installation
 Steps